rabie-sulman/MyTheatre/Widgets/README.md

 - visualise seats in the venue and select desired seats for a performance with Seat Plan Widget - [Seat Plan Widget](https://developer.encore.co.uk/venue-service/widgets/seat-plan-widget/v4)
 **For internal services:**
 - create basket - [Basket Services - createBasket()](https://www.npmjs.com/package/tte-api-services#basket-service)
 - remove item from the basket - [Basket Services - removeItem()](https://www.npmjs.com/package/tte-api-services#basket-service)
+  - ***with confirming on account***
     - create booking, this will create new Order, get new paymentId and confirm booking -[Checkout Services - createOrder(), confirmBooking()](https://www.npmjs.com/package/tte-api-services#checkout-service)
+  - ***with making payment for booking***
+    - this option takes a user to a checkout page, where he will be presented with the Checkout widget and can enter test card details (see the description below), and submit payment.

 **For external basket:**
 - see a created basket with selected seats by the link that was provided in the config `settings.venue.redirectUrl`